prashantkhatriz/odoo19/README.md

-well this is odoo whatsapp dashboard
+well this is odoo whatsapp dashboard that helps to interact with customers salers etc